muskan-069/ReasapMCQWebsite/README.md

 # ReasapMCQWebsite
-This website contains MCQ on different topics of reasoning and aptitute.
+This website contains MCQ on different topics of reasoning and ap

-Django 4.1.3